Vinayak-innovator24/My-movies-List/README.md

-This is a note-book like app built for personal use.
-It is used specefically for keeping record of unwatched movies for a person.
+This is a note-book like app used specefically for keeping record of a person's choice of movies.
 Three details of the movie are taken : 1) Title
                                        2) Director name
                                        3) Genre